ayodejiayankola/SwiftUI-Exploration/README.md

 # SwiftUI Project

-This project is a simple app to control lights using SwiftUI.
-It has features for managing power, brightness, and schedules.
+This project is a simple app to control lights using SwiftUI

-## Features

 - **Power Control**: Turn the light on or off.
 - **Brightness Control**: Adjust the brightness with a slider.